Spencer Torkelson Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- Looking at the 48 games he has played this season, he's went deep in four of them (8.3%), and in 2% of his trips to the dish.
+- He has hit a long ball in four games this season (8.2%), leaving the park in 1.9% of his chances at the plate.

-- Torkelson has driven home a run in 18 games this season (37.5%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on one occasion..
+- Torkelson has driven in a run in 19 games this year (38.8%), including three games with more than one RBI (6.1%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.